 Recommended by Toby Malone

-• Toby Malone: CHOP
+• Toby Malone: AN APPRECIATION

 A wonderful, subtle piece of work that turns the spotlight back on the audience and causes us to question the nature of art and beauty.
 It's so important with this piece to keep remembering that there's an incomplete element still at play here: the way the audience themselves react when they are observed as works of art.
 That intangible, edgy wildcard turns this short play into an electric work of potential.
 I'd love to see where it could go.